-Parsons continuing education courses offered for credit and selected courses in Parsons undergraduate programs are open to School of Undergraduate Studies students.
+Parsons continuing education courses offered for credit and selected courses in Parsons undergraduate programs are open to Bachelor's Program for Adults and Transfer Students students.
 Note: most Parsons courses will be classified as non-liberal arts, and the credit structure may be different, so students should consult their academic advisor before considering Parsons courses.